-Applications will be due no later than 11:59 PM Eastern Standard Time (EST) on Friday, November 15th, 2019.
+Deadline: Applications will be due no later than 11:59 PM Eastern Standard Time (EST) on Monday, November 15, 2021.

 Fellows are selected based on criteria such as the quality of their research proposal, research and writing aptitude, and fit with the Stimson Center’s research interests.
 All applicants will be considered, but successful candidates will likely have some or all of the following:

 - Frequent and/or high-quality contributions to SAV;

 - Demonstrable, substantive experience researching South Asia security or strategic issues;